Carnival in Tenerife 2025

 Freaks

 The most popular costume at the carnival is a man in women’s clothing.
 A sassy lady-boy from Moulin Rouge.
-Maybe in everyday life he’s a strict manager of a pump store for oil refining companies, but here he’s a star!
+Perhaps in everyday life, he’s a stern manager at a pump store for oil refining companies, but here he’s a star!

 DSC00787

 We saw this lively little man with a backpack a week later on the other side of the island.
-He was still dancing along in his hat, walking down the road with a can of beer.
+He was still dancing along the road in his hat, with a can of beer in hand.

 DSC00790